Sheryl Lee: Personal life

 Lee dated David Duchovny, who was one of her Twin Peaks cast-mates.
 She was at one time married to Jesse Diamond, a photographer and son of singer and songwriter Neil Diamond.
-They have a son, Elijah, born in 2000.
+They have a son, born in 2000.

 In 2014, Lee revealed that she had been diagnosed with a rare blood disorder called neutropenia.

-Lee is also a Teacher at UCLA School of Theater, Film and Television.
+Lee is also a teacher at UCLA School of Theater, Film and Television.
 Together with her former Twin Peaks castmate Gary Hershberger (who played Mike Nelson), Lee teaches actors, directors and writers at their workshop "The Actor's Director Workshop".

 Philanthropy and activism

 Lee is an animal rights and environmental activist.

 She appeared in two PETA campaigns in 1999 and 2000.

 In October 2008, Lee participated in the 3rd Munchkin's Project Pink annual breast cancer awareness campaign to raise money for breast cancer research.

 Additionally, Lee has also participated in various environmentalist events and charities: In November 2000, she attended the premiere of the public awareness campaign Why Are We Here?, to raise awareness for biodiversity protection, In 2011, Lee attended the iMatter March in Denver, Colorado to raise awareness about climate change, and also supported the Ride for Renewables project to promote renewable energy.
 In December 2011, Lee advocated the protection of wolves and supported the "Wolves in the American West" campaign for the environmental organization WildEarth Guardians.

 In September 2012, Lee signed environmental activist Tom Weis's open letter calling on President Barack Obama and Governor Mitt Romney to withdraw their support for the construction of the southern leg of Keystone XL, a pipeline that would transport bitumen from Montana to Texas.
 Other signatories included climate scientist James Hansen and actors Daryl Hannah, Mariel Hemingway, and Ed Begley Jr.

 On December 8, 2012, Lee performed poems written by herself as part of a collaborative performance along with artist Marina DeBris, dancer Maya Gabay, and musician Marla Leigh, for the U.S. National Committee for UN Women's First Annual Special Assembly: Women, Climate Change, and Human Rights.